 - You are allowed to work while in Australia;

-- You may study in Australia, but with no access to government funding;
+- Also you may study in Australia, but with no access to government funding;

 - You can enrol in Medicare, Australia’s scheme for health-related care and expenses.